HandwovenBox/mediawiki_simple_breadcrumb/README.md

 	$wgbcdelimiter            = ' &gt; ';     // Breadcrumb delimiter string
 	$wgbcMaxCount             = 5;            // Maximum elements in breadcrumb
 	$wgbcOverflowPrefix       = '&hellip;';   // Prefix when breadcrumb has more elements than fixed limit

+The extension adds the class "breadcrumbs-page" to the <body> tag on pages where the parser tag is used.
+This allows the use of CSS styles for such pages (for example, to suppress **subpage** breadcrumbs on only those pages where this extension is invoked).
+To do so, the following could be added to Mediawiki:Common.css.

+	/* Hide parent breadcrumbs on subpages*/
+	.breadcrumbs-page .subpages {
+	display: none !important;
+	}